the-red-feather/thesis/assessments/P2/proposal-draft/P2-prototype.md

 ## x.x On Native tools with web-publishing support

-Why many geodata processing tools such as FME and QGIS are integrating ways of web-publishing.
+While many geodata processing tools such as FME and QGIS are integrating ways of web-publishing.

 This research proposes to reverse this reasoning.
 Instead of giving native applications tools to publish, it proposes to grant the most common distribution destination, the web, the tools needed to perform geodata processing.